 Tickets can be purchased online, from authorized sales agents, or directly from the La Scala box office.
 If you’re planning to explore more of Milan, consider getting the Milan Pass.
 It includes entrance to La Scala Theatre Museum and other attractions around the city.

 For a deeper dive into La Scala’s history and splendor, consider joining a guided tour that usually lasts 45 minutes.
 You can book tickets for performances at La Scala Theater online through their official website.

 You can find the skip-the-line entry tickets and tours to La Scala and other attractions in Milan using the link.

 One cannot overlook Milan’s advantageous location near the Alps when planning a trip to Italy.
 The awe-inspiring Alps, one of the earth’s most stunning landscapes, are within easy reach from Milan.

 This opens up opportunities for day trips to picturesque destinations such as Lake Como, Bergamo, and regions of Switzerland.
 GetYourGuide facilitates day trips to Lugano and Interlaken.
 Check out the itinerary in the menu below for more information.

 Learn more about the places in Switzerland you can next visit from Milan:

 - Zermatt: the best place to view the Matterhorn (one of the world’s most famous mountains).
-Learn more about Zermatt from my articles: 10 best views in Zermatt and 10 reasons to visit Zermatt
+Learn about the 10 best views in Zermatt.

 - Interlaken: Have the most unforgettable adventures and breathtaking views in your life!
-Discover Interlaken: 10 reasons to visit Interlaken and 1 to 7-day Interlaken itinerary.
+Here is how you can spend 7 days in Interlaken.